frederic-perez/AmE-dictionary/data/idioms.md

 __be smashed to smithereens__ To be broken apart or otherwise destroyed into tiny, fragmentary pieces. _I wish I could still go visit our old family home, but it’s already been smashed to smithereens by the demolition crew._
 __be sold on (something)__ To be confident in or convinced about something’s viability, veracity, etc., often to the point of being enthusiastically supportive of it. _I don’t know, this plan still sounds pretty risky to me—I’m not sold on it yet._
 __be something to (something)__ To have some degree of importance, truth, or value. _You know, there might be something to all this “positive thinking” you keep going on about._ _The detective initially brushed off the pattern as nothing but coincidence, but after it started appearing at each and every crime scene, he began to think there was something to it._
-__be square (with one)__ To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
+__be square (with one)__ :two: To no longer be in dispute or disagreement with one; to not be indebted to one anymore. _Look, if you just help me get this job, we’ll be square._
 __be still in the game__ To remain a contender for success despite setbacks or difficulties.
 __be stoked__ _slang_ :two: To be very excited or enthusiastic (about someone or something). _I’ve been so stoked about our trip to Europe that I can barely contain myself!_ _Everyone I know is stoked to see the new Roboformers movie next week!_
 __be taken by surprise__ To be happened upon when one is not ready, prepared, or on guard; to be shocked or startled by someone or something. _I was taken completely by surprise when you showed up at my office this afternoon for lunch.
 I wish you would have called ahead!_